tonethar/IGME-330-Spring-2023/hw/hw-4.md

   **II-A) HW-4 starter has been completed and works perfectly**

-  **II-B) The user can "favorite" and "unfavorite" parks by clicking "Favorite" and "Delete" buttons.
-The Favorites panel will be immediately updated with these changes.
-Parks can only appear on the favorites list ONCE**
+  **II-B) The user can "favorite" and "unfavorite" parks by clicking "Favorite" and "Delete" buttons**

   - The Favorites panel will be immediately updated with these changes
   - Parks can only appear on the favorites list ONCE
+  - The *state* of the "Favorite" and "Delete" buttons must be consistent
+    - if the currently selected park is already a favorite, only the "Delete" button should be enabled
+    - if the currently selected park is NOT a favorite, only the "Favorite" button should be enabled
+    - if no park is selected, neither button should be enabled (or they could be hidden with `display: none`)

   **II-C) User favorites are preserved in `localStorage` so that when the user reloads the page the contents of the Favorites panel are preserved**